 In nursing homes, some residents need to use catheters.
 This might happen if they are bedridden or have particular health issues.
 Catheters need consistent and specific care.
-This will make sure that they stay clean and are in good working order.
+This will make sure that the catheter stays clean and is in good working order.
 Catheter neglect can result in a painful and dangerous situation for your loved one.
 Understanding proper catheter care can help you recognize any potential neglect or abuse.

 Nursing homes use catheters when an individual cannot urinate on their own.
 It is a soft and flexible tube inserted through the urethra of the individual.
 The tube is then maneuvered to the bladder to remove urine from the body.
 The catheter drains the urine to a bag that connects at the end of it.
 People need catheters for many reasons.
 For example, it can help a person recovering from surgery.
 Or, a person with an enlarged prostate might need one.
 Another common reason is if they have the inability to release urine.
 A catheter used on your loved one may occur in a nursing home.
 The staff member who is using the catheter should know how to use it.